16 cheap ways to eat healthy

 Think long-term.
 Buying in bulk is more expensive at the cashier but cheaper in the long run:

 - Gets you discounts

 Invest in a big freezer.
 Buy meats & veggies in bulk and freeze them.

 This grocery store is cheaper for meat, that grocery store is cheaper for veggies, the other grocery store is cheaper for fish… How many grocery stores are you going to, trying to find the cheapest food?
 Think!

 - Time is money.
 Stop losing a day shopping.

 - Cars don't run on water.
 Lower your fuel expenses.

 I get all my food in a big grocery store near my place.
-It hasn't the cheapest price for all foods, but it saves me time & fuel.
+It doesn't have the cheapest price for all foods, but it saves me time & fuel.